What To Do

 Free your imagination to examine the wilderness of East Tennessee in the 19th century through one of its best known trailblazers, Davy Crockett.
 The Davy Crockett Birthplace State Park features a replica of the cabin in which Crockett was born, complete with a footstone from the original cabin.
 Guests can garner more insights to the historical figure from the Visitor's Center and Museum, or experience a taste of the outdoors at the campsites, swimming pool, three scenic picnic areas or at the boating access to the Nolichuckey River which flows peacefully along the park shores.

-Let history enfold you as you stroll the brick sidewalks of downtown Greeneville to the tollin gof the bells of historical churches, each with their own stories to tell.
+Let history enfold you as you stroll the brick sidewalks of downtown Greeneville to the tolling of the bells of historical churches, each with their own stories to tell.
 Feel the strife of a community torn asunder by the heartbreak of Civil War as you see the site and hear the story of the killing of General John Hunt Morgan by Yankee soldiers in 1864 behind the now-renovated railroad hotel, the General Morgan Inn & Conference Center.
-Continue your tour across the county by visiting the Bible Covered Bridge, one of the few covered bridges still in existence in the state; Tusculum College, founded in 1794, the oldest college west of the Alleghenies; or Elmwood Farm, the oldest Century Farm in the state.
+Continue your tour in historic downtown by visiting our very own Niswonger Performing Arts Center, an 1,135 seat, state-of-the-art facility that has hosted acts from Gladys Knight to Kenny Rogers and has been recognized nationally as a leading entertainment venue for performing artists and theatrical productions.

 If your taste runs to the outdoors, free your senses and hike the numerous trails of the National Forest Service, enjoying the awesome waterfalls and natural beauty and wildlife of undisturbed forest lands, or drop a line and hook into one of our many mountainous streams or the Nolichuckey River.